 All 529 plans allow you to set up automatic contributions from your bank account.
-You will need to specify the contribution amount and the contribution frequency (e.g., biweekly, monthly, quarterly, annually).
-The 529 plan will also need the bank routing number and account number for your account and a voided copy of a preprinted check or preprinted deposit slip.
+You must specify the contribution amount and frequency (e.g., biweekly, monthly, quarterly, annually).
+The 529 plan will also need your account’s bank routing number and account number and a voided copy of a preprinted check or deposit slip.

-Many people start off with a small, automatic monthly contribution and increase the amount after a few months.
+Many people start with a small, automatic monthly contribution and increase the amount after a few months.
 If your goal is to save about a third of the future cost of a public college education, start saving $250 per month from birth.
-If you can’t handle that big a contribution, start off with what you can afford.
+If you can’t handle a big contribution, start with what you can afford.

 The minimum initial deposit is $15.
 Subsequent contributions, including automatic contributions, must be at least $15.
 The minimum payroll deduction amount is $15 per pay period.

-Massachusetts 529 plans have a cumulative contribution limit of $400,000.
-After the 529 plan account reaches this balance, it can still earn interest and appreciate in value, but no additional contributions will be accepted.
+Massachusetts 529 plans have a cumulative contribution limit of $500,000.
+After the 529 plan account reaches this balance, it can still earn interest and appreciate, but no additional contributions will be accepted.
 Most people do not reach this limit.

 5. Choose Investments for the 529 Plan